flakjakk/working-band/docs/source/phase3.rst

 Adjust the monitors accordingly, bearing in mind that a too-loud stage volume will badly upset the balance on the PA.
 In other words: Try to keep the stage volume down by turning guitars down instead of turning the monitors up.

 Things to keep in mind
 ----------------------

 Your ears will take at least 5 minutes to acclimatise to the general sound level.
 What this means practically is: play through two or three songs after the initial stoppage - playing the whole song is unnecessary - just do the intro and two verses with solos.
 Check with everyone after each song.
 You will find that the problems usually iron themselves out.

 Kit
 ---
 .. note::

-	If playing in a corner [as often happens] and the kit sound is bouncing around [messy], try to pad the area around the kit with speaker covers, guitar cases etc. This can make a huge difference to the overall stage sound.
+	If playing in a corner [as sometimes happens] and the kit sound is bouncing around [messy], try to pad the area around the kit with speaker covers, guitar cases etc. This can make a huge difference to the overall stage sound.

+The drummer should *never* have to bash the kit in order to hear himself.
+If this is the case then _turn the guitars down_!